passlab/pinsight/README.md

 ### Run

+#### Tracing script

+In the `scripts/` directory, a script called `trace.sh` is provided.
+This script helps make generating LTTng traces for OpenMP programs easier.

+Example using the `jacobi` application:

+    trace.sh /tmp/ompt-jacobi \
+      /opt/openmp-install/lib/libomp.so \
+      /opt/pinsight/lib/libvisuomp.so \
+      ./jacobi 2048 2048

+#### Manual LTTng tracing session

 Since we're using LTTng, we have to set up a [tracing session][lttng-tracing-session], and enable some [event rules][lttng-event-rules] before starting tracing:

    [lttng-tracing-session]: https://lttng.org/docs/v2.10/#doc-tracing-session